Chua Ser Lien: Early life

-Born in Singapore in 1961, Chua Ser Lien was the third child in his family and he grew up together with a few siblings in his family.
+Born in Singapore in 1961, Chua Ser Lien was the third child in his family.

 After he finished his schooling and reached adulthood, Chua later established a cleaning company and became the director of the company itself.
 He married a woman in 1985, and together, the couple had two sons, who were born in 1998 and 1999 respectively; the younger son was diagnosed with autism spectrum disorder.
 Chua was also the sole breadwinner of his family.

 Chua had experienced a series of psychiatric problems during adulthood.
 He was first diagnosed in May 2001 to have schizoaffective disorder, a severe form of mental illness.
 During that time, Chua was observed to be talkative and irrelevant in his speech, had delusions of grandeur and paranoia and kept hearing hallucinatory voices.
 According to the psychiatrist, Chua "was illogical, his judgment was severely impaired and he was out of touch with reality."
 He was hospitalised in Adam Road Hospital between 27 May and 16 June 2001 for treatment.
 While Chua recovered and was mentally stable from June 2001 to May 2002, he began feeling depressed since July 2002, and he had bouts of sleeplessness and mood swings.
 Chua's wife also gradually took notice of her husband's strange behaviours (caused by Chua's psychiatric condition), such as his sudden declaration to donate a million dollars during a meeting at Nanyang Technological University, Chua changing cars thrice and purchasing six expensive watches at one go, and his insistence that the kitchen was hell and the living room was heaven.
 She later referred her husband to a psychiatrist after he locked himself in his room on one occasion with two pieces of bread.
 Chua was eventually diagnosed with bipolar disorder, and was prescribed with anti-psychotic medication to treat his disorder.